realpython/python-guide/docs/writing/documentation.rst

 markup language into a range of output formats including HTML, LaTeX (for printable PDF versions), manual pages and plain text.

-There is also a great free hosting for your docs: `Read The Docs`_
+There is also a great free hosting for your Sphinx_ docs: `Read The Docs`_

 .. note:: This Guide is built with Sphinx_ and hosted on `Read The Docs`_